 There are dozens of abusive tax shelters in the marketplace.
 We are surprised by how many otherwise smart people and well known accounting firms get stuck holding or recommending these schemes.
 In Lane’s case, the IRS says his fund was a partnership option portfolio securities scheme or POPS for short.
 (This is one that even we have not seen.)

 According to the IRS, the fund was set up to conceal payments to fund managers and generate losses.
 Those losses would be used to offset the tens of millions of dollars of gains made by Lane from stock options.

 The old adage about there being no such thing as a free lunch certainly applies to abusive tax shelters.
 Creative accountants frequently dream up new schemes that promise above market returns or promise to “legally” offset or hide income.
 When you hear claims like that you certainly want to believe.
 After all, who wants to pay taxes.

 Unfortunately, most such claims are false.
 Worse, the IRS considers many to be abusive tax shelters which can set you up for huge civil “listed transactions” penalties.

 Need more information?
 Our Due Diligence blog has a search engine located in the upper right hand corner.
-For more information on specific tax topics, just click the tax tab or type in the name of a particular tax topic in the search bar.
+For more information on specific whistleblower topics, just click the fraud recovery tab or type in the name of a particular topic in the search bar.
 We have posted hundreds of informative articles on our site.